 Experiencing Ainu culture

-The center exhibits items from Ainu culture including a replica fishing boat, and traditional carvings and monuments decorate the walkways.
+The center exhibits items from Ainu culture including a replica ship and traditional carvings and monuments decorate the walkways.
 A dedicated computer is also on hand to instruct guests on the pronunciation of the Ainu language.
-Additionally, visitors learn how Hokkaido's history is intimately tied to Ainu and Dutch, Russian and American influences.

-In association with the Ainu Culture Promotion Center, the Sapporo branch of the Ainu Association of Hokkaido conducts workshops that teach the making of Mukkuri—an Ainu instrument—and traditional embroidery.
+In association with the Ainu Culture Promotion Center, the Sapporo Ainu Association conducts workshops that teach the making of Mukkuri—an Ainu instrument—and traditional embroidery.
 These classes require advance reservations and guests are responsible for material fees.